 2 Con: High Living Costs

 Living in California is extremely expensive, and that isn’t just when it comes to the cost of housing, as the high cost applies to other things as well.
-In fact, California is the 3rd most expensive stateOpens in a new tab. in the United States to live in after Hawaii and New York.
+In fact, California is the 3rd most expensive state in the United States to live in after Hawaii and New York.

 When it comes to housing, California is quite expensive.
 On average, an apartment costs nearly $1,700 per month, not including utilities and other fees that apartment complexes charge.
 However, that cost could easily increase, especially if you live in a large city like San Diego or Los Angeles.
 The average cost of a home in California is more than $600,000, which is higher than the national average.